hindu-comm/weblogs/manasataramgini/2008/03/2008-03-16_samkhya-as-vedanta-and-a-note-on-evolution-of-shaiva-yoga.md

 diligently studying various tantric texts.
 This publication is an instance of the efforts of a western indologist making a positive contribution to Hindus in their “svAdhyAya”.
-We had earlier pointed out how the roots of classical sAMkhya lie plainly in the later layer of brAhmaNa texts, which encompass the upaniShad-s.
+We had earlier pointed out how the rootsof classical sAMkhya lie plainly in the later layer of brAhmaNa texts, which encompass the upaniShad-s.
 Thus, a major component of vedAnta (in the literal sense as the terminal teaching of the veda-s) is sAMkhya.
 In this context it is interesting to note how the